 |Pre-signed CITES permit (for non-commercial tourist manufactured products)

-Fees may be paid by cheque, GIRO, NETS, CashCard or online credit card payment under 'Pay for my Permit Now'.
-Payment by cheque should be made payable to the 'Agri-Food and Veterinary Authority'.
+Fees may be paid by GIRO, NETS, CashCard or credit card.
 The CITES permit is valid for three months and valid for ONE consignment only.

 Please note that all unused and/or expired CITES permits issued by AVA have to be returned to Wildlife Section for cancellation.